sungchun12/airflow-toolkit/README.md

 **In Scope**

-- Works on local computer with docker desktop installed
+- Airflow works on local computer with docker desktop installed
 - Run meaningful example DAGs with passing unit and integration tests
 - Easily setup and teardown any environment
 - Sync DAGs real-time with local git repo directory(local desktop)